 Use tools like MS Project or even a simple Excel spreadsheet to assist your planning.
 Organize the people and things you will need ahead of time and plan to do some early prototyping and Q&A to iron out early issues.

 No matter how good your plan, things won't go as expected.
 Life will intervene.
 Make sure to add some contingency into your plan.
 This might be extra resources or extra time in your schedule, but this will make the difference between a calm delivery and a frantic 2am late night to get it to final for delivery.

 If your project is for an external client, encourage them at the start to build in some contingency into the budget (perhaps 10%).
 This will allow them some room to move within the scope and will mean that it will be easier to get the project to completion without having to go back through Procurement for every little change.

 If your project spans multiple weeks or months (or even years), set up a regular meeting time with the team.
-If your team is globally dispersed, you can hold this meeting at a convenient time for all via a conference call or session such as a Webex session.
+If your team is globally dispersed, you can hold this meeting at a convenient time for all via a conference call or session such as a Zoom or Webex session.

 No matter what you are building, don't get too far into production without testing how you are doing.
 If possible, build an early prototype and get that out to the decision-makers for their input.
 The earlier you get this input, the less re-working you will need to do later.